CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 Fix/Ignore?
 Fix
 ```

-Then we can run the `resizepart` command within the parted tool to resize the partition and use the `print` command to check the size before and after the resize operation to confirm.
+Then we can run the `resizepart` command within the parted tool to resize the partition.
+We use the `print` command to check the size before and after the resize operation to confirm.

 ```bash
 (parted) print